Updated May 10, 2019

 The likelihood of you receiving a counter depends on several factors.
 These include whether your local market is skewed in favor of buyers or sellers, how long the home has been on the market, and whether your offer comes close to the sellers’ expectations.

-A counter offer may include explanations of the terms of the offer or request for additional information.
+A counteroffer may include explanations of the terms of the offer or requests for additional information.
 Finalizing counteroffer negotiations requires the buyer and seller to accept the terms without any other conditions or modifications.

-Negotiating in real estate is a game that could go on for ages.
-There is no limit on the number of counter offers that can be submitted back and forth during negotiations.
+Negotiating in real estate is a game that could go on for weeks or even months.
+There is no limit on the number of counteroffers that can be submitted back and forth during negotiations.
 When countering back and forth, each offer should present a price, which is less than the previous offer.
 This conveys to the buyer that the seller is making a final offer.

 Typically an offer states that the seller has accepted the buyer’s offer if they meet the following conditions:

-- Are willing to boost the size of the earnest money deposit
+- Willing to boost the size of the earnest money deposit

 - Change service providers